Corner Pin

 Corner Pin lets you drag the four corners of an image to arbitrary positions, applying a perspective (homography) transform.
 This is the standard technique for placing flat artwork onto angled surfaces: billboards, phone screens, books, or any surface seen in perspective.

-When a background image is connected, the Output Mode selector lets you composite the warped result directly onto the background.
+When a background image is connected, the Output Mode selector lets you composite the warped result directly onto the background, with Blend Mode and Opacity controls in Composite mode for how the two mix.
 Corner positions are specified as percentages of the reference dimensions, and interactive manipulators in the preview panel make positioning intuitive.

 Parameters